kapresoft/kapresoft.github.io/_posts/2019-04-28-aws-lambda-spring-boot.md

 # Handler function

-The Handler in the AWS Lambda config page is specified as:
+In order to invoke a code (or a lambda function), we need to specify a handler in the AWS Lambda configuration.
+For this specific example, the Handler in the AWS Lambda config page is specified as:

 ```
 com.kapresoft.demo.springbootlambda.Lambda::handler